pfsense/docs/source/development/developer-style-guide.rst

 - Add comments in English, whenever necessary or helpful
 - Use // or /\* \*/ style syntax for single line comments, do not use #
 - Use /\* \*/ style syntax for multi-line comments
-- Use “elseif” and not “else if” when given a choice.
-The “else if” variant `only works with braced syntax <http://php.net/manual/en/control-structures.elseif.php>`__ and not colon syntax (e.g. “if: ... elseif: ... endif;”).
+- Use "elseif" and not "else if" when given a choice.
+The "else if" variant `only works with braced syntax <http://php.net/manual/en/control-structures.elseif.php>`__ and not colon syntax (e.g. "if: ... elseif: ... endif;").
 - For testing the same variable against multiple strings or values directly, use a switch statement rather than a long chain of if/elseif/elseif/elseif/.../else statements.
-- Add “TODO:” comments, when there is something to be done
+- Add "TODO:" comments, when there is something to be done
-- Add “FIXME:” comments, when something is broken
+- Add "FIXME:" comments, when something is broken
-- add “NOTE:” comments, when there is something important other people should know beyond a traditional comment, for example a warning about not changing code in certain ways.
+- add "NOTE:" comments, when there is something important other people should know beyond a traditional comment, for example a warning about not changing code in certain ways.
 - Try to code in a readable way::